Category Archives: News

 • Turn your compost pile weekly and don’t let it dry out.
 Work compost into your planting beds.

-• Spray with dormant oil to decrease pest infestations.
+• Apply scale and dormant oil treatment before dormancy breaks to decrease pest infestations.

 • Remove dead and dying trees.

-• Diseases to watch for: Wood decay/rot.
+• Pests to watch for: deer, scale, and voles.

 • For more tips, see UMD’s HGIC Garden Tips for more details.